 The sun conure needs plenty of exercise to stay in good health.
 They are active and need plenty of space and time to fly around and explore.
 They need more than other domesticated birds, requiring at least 3 hours outside of the cage each day.

 They need toys to play with and preferably a companion too.

 Where to Adopt or Buy a Sun Conure

 Sun conures often cost between $500 to $700.
-They should be captive-bred certified because that guarantees that your adoption will not further the illegal import trade.
+They should be certified as bred under human care because that guarantees that your adoption will not further the illegal import trade.
 You can adopt these birds through breeders and rescue shelters too.

 Check into any breeders and get their vet records if possible.
 This will make for a healthier bird in the end because you will be aware of any past issues and potential issues with their parents.